adarshdhauni/portfolio/README.md

 ---

-## Future Improvements
+## 🧪 Testing

-- Route-level code splitting with `React.lazy()`
-- Automated accessibility testing using `axe-core`
-- Unit and integration testing
-- Remove or adopt Framer Motion for production animations
-- TypeScript migration for stronger type safety
-- Static pre-rendering or server-side rendering to improve initial rendering and SEO
+The application was manually tested across modern desktop and mobile browsers, including navigation, theme switching, responsive layouts, routing, and contact functionality.

+Automated testing is planned as a future improvement.

 ---

+## 🧗 Challenges

+- **Balancing design and performance** — Creating a visually polished portfolio while maintaining excellent Lighthouse scores required careful image optimization, lazy loading, and avoiding unnecessary JavaScript.
+- **Building reusable UI components** — Organizing the application into reusable layouts, sections, and shared UI components improved maintainability and reduced duplication as the project grew.
+- **Responsive design across devices** — Ensuring a consistent experience on mobile, tablet, and desktop required careful layout planning, responsive images, and adaptive navigation.
+- **SEO for a client-side React application** — Implementing metadata, Open Graph tags, canonical URLs, `robots.txt`, and `sitemap.xml` helped improve discoverability despite using a single-page application.

+---

+## 🗺️ Future Improvements

+- [ ] Route-level code splitting with `React.lazy()`
+- [ ] Automated accessibility testing using `axe-core`
+- [ ] Unit and integration testing
+- [ ] Remove or adopt Framer Motion for production animations
+- [ ] TypeScript migration for stronger type safety
+- [ ] Static pre-rendering or server-side rendering to improve initial rendering and SEO

+---

-## Contributing
+## 🤝 Contributing

 Although this is primarily a personal project, feedback, issues, and suggestions are always welcome.